 |Lower startup cost||High startup cost|

 Larger companies or small business owners with high call volumes that already own private branch exchange equipment should select SIP trunking.
-Hosted PBX is best for smaller businesses that don’t want to handle their own IT issues and are looking for more affordable virtual phone solutions.
+Hosted PBX is best for smaller businesses that don’t want to handle their own IT issues and are looking for more affordable virtual phone system solutions.

 This means the phone system is not only customized to the specific needs of a business – and can grow with it – but also that users will avoid paying for features they don’t need.